It’s OK to Not Be OK (Part 2) - I Do Every Day - March 10, 2023

 I’m thankful for my mama, but I’m also thankful for friends who hold my marriage and me accountable.

-Action points: Who’s your person?
-The one guy or gal (if not family, it should be the same gender) with whom you can talk openly about your struggles and know you will be met with honesty and prayer?
+Action Points: Who’s your person?
+The one guy or gal (if not family, it should be the same gender) who you can talk openly about your struggles with and know you will be met with honesty and prayer?
 If no one comes to mind, pray and ask God to send you such a friend in your life.

 Visit the FamilyLife® Website